• Skip to primary navigation

 How to make it

-First, you will need to prep your ingredients, which includes crisping your bacon and thinly slicing the potatoes.
+To make this loaded scalloped potatoes recipe, you will first need to prep your ingredients, which includes thinly slicing the potatoes.
 The easiest way to slice your potatoes quickly and evenly is to use a mandoline.
-You won't use it every day in your kitchen, but when you need it it is a lifesaver!
+However, a shape knife will work fine.

-The roux is cooked by whisking the flour and bacon grease in a large skillet over medium-low heat until the raw flour taste is removed.
-This only takes a couple minutes.
-Then the milk can be added.
-However, it is important to only add it a few splashes at a time to ensure it incorporates evenly.
+Next, the milk can be added.
+However, it is important to only add a few splashes at a time while stirring to ensure it incorporates evenly.

 I recommend using the warmed sauce to temper the sour cream prior to adding it so it doesn't curdle.
-Place the sour cream in a bowl, and ladle hot sauce into it while stirring together.
-Once the sour cream is warm, combine it all with the sauce.
-Finally, add the bacon, cheese, and chives and add it to a large bowl to coat the potatoes.
+Place the sour cream in a small bowl, and ladle the hot cream sauce into it while stirring together.
+Once the sour cream is warm, then it is safe to combine it with the creamy sauce in your skillet.
+Finally, add the bacon crumbles, cheese, and chives and pour everything into a large bowl to combine with the potato slices.

-Pour the whole mixture into a 9x13 baking dish and bake covered in foil at 350 degrees for 30 minutes, then uncovered for 45 minutes to allow a crust to form.
+Pour the potato mixture into a prepared baking dish and bake covered in aluminum foil at 350 degrees for 30 minutes, then uncovered for 45 minutes to allow a golden brown crust to form on top of the potatoes.
 Let cool for 5-10 minutes then serve.

 Close up scalloped potatoes with crispy burnt cheese.